FlashGet Kids FlashGet Kids

 • Physical activity.
 Encourage team sports, outdoor play or even active screen time like fitness games, for physical health, and overall well-being.

 • Social interaction.
-Arrange in-person playdates, encourage participation in clubs or group hobbies, and plan family activities to help kids develops social skills.
+Arrange in-person playdates, encourage participation in clubs or group hobbies, and plan family activities to help kids develop social skills.

 • Hobbies & creativity.
 Encourage activities like reading, drawing, playing a musical instrument, coding, or gardening.
-These fosters creativity, critical thinking, and a sense of accomplishment outside the digital world.
+These foster creativity, critical thinking, and a sense of accomplishment outside the digital world.

 • Family time.
 Schedule regular family activities that do not involve screens.
-Model healthy screen habits by limiting your own device use to strengthens family bonds and teaches by example.
+Model healthy screen habits by limiting your own device use to strengthen family bonds and teach by example.

 Utilizing parental control tools: FlashGet Kids